shehan404/Dino_Game/README.md

 https://github.com/shehan404/Dino_Game/assets/116341155/22db8875-4523-49d0-9e03-c60dbb5300e2

 This is a recreation of the classic Dinosaur Game from Google Chrome.
-It's made entirely from scratch.
+It's made entirely from scratch using Processing.

 In this game, you control a dinosaur running through a desert.
 Your goal is to jump over obstacles like cacties.
 The longer you run, the faster it gets.